-Full data is available for twelve of the nineteen indicators.
-Partial data is available for three indicators (one in economy, one in quality of life and one in place in the world).
-No data is available for four of the indicators, all in the community category.
-This data will be included in subsequent editions once survey work is completed.
+Full data is not available for all indicators.
 Details regarding why the data is not available or is incomplete and actions that are being taken in order to fill the data gaps is included in the relevant sections.
 The framework may evolve over time as priorities change, but the intention is for it to remain broadly aligned with the OECD Regional Well-Being framework.